top of page

 Mexilhoeira Grande is a civil parish in the municipality of Portimão in the Algarve, Portugal.
 As of the 2011 Census, there are 4,029 people living in 98 Census agglomeration (91.15 km²).
 Sitting on the edge of the Arade River, Mexilhoeira Grande is a delightful little village with its way of life rooted deep in tradition.

 With cobbled streets, whitewashed buildings, and more local crafts on offer, you will step back in time to get a taste of this region's rural heritage.
-Take a walk through that village invaded by the smell of traditional Barolo wine, full of life as its inhabitants go on with their lives and centuries-old traditions kept alive.
+Take a walk through the village, where the scent of traditional Barolo wine fills the air, and life is full as its inhabitants go about their daily lives, keeping centuries-old traditions alive.

 8. Gharb al-Andalus

 In the picturesque village of Gharb al-Andalus, visitors can explore the heritage of Islamic rule in Algarve.
-It was the Muslims of Iberia, under whose rule this part has been known as al-Andalus (711–1249), who applied that name to what is now southern Portugal and a portion of west-central Spain.
+It was the Muslims of Iberia, under whose rule this region was known as al-Andalus (711–1249), who applied the name to what is now southern Portugal and a portion of west-central Spain.

-This historical site gives visitors a mystical look back into the region's Moorish history.
+This historical site offers visitors a mystical glimpse into the region's Moorish heritage.
 Walk down the narrow winding streets, look at the typical Moorish-style construction, and get easily absorbed in all that culture.
-Gharb al-Andalus takes people out of time, making the public feel the rich culture embedded in this territory.
+Gharb al-Andalus transports people out of time, allowing the public to experience the rich culture embedded in this territory.

 9. Ribat of Arrifana

-One of Portugal's best-preserved medieval military buildings, the Ribat of Arrifana, is a coastal fortress perched on top of a rocky cliff above the wild Atlantic Ocean.
-The only example of a Muslim coastal castle found in Portugal, this fortress was constructed back in 1130 and has been excavated by Portuguese archaeologists since 2001.
+One of Portugal's best-preserved medieval military structures, the Ribat of Arrifana, is a coastal fortress situated atop a rocky cliff overlooking the wild Atlantic Ocean.
+The only known example of a Muslim coastal castle in Portugal, this fortress was constructed in 1130 and has been excavated by Portuguese archaeologists since 2001.
 Its strategic position and cathedral-like structure make it worth a visit to explore.

 The most obvious of Marquês de Pombal's interventions is the grid layout found at Vila Real de Santo António on the easternmost fringe.
-Luxembourg City with a historical Old Town, plus medieval main square and traditional markets.
+Luxembourg City boasts a historic Old Town, a medieval main square, and traditional markets.

-Algarve has a rich and varied culture history.
-Whether you are interested in history or just want to learn more about the way of life, Algarve will interest you.
+The Algarve boasts a rich and diverse cultural heritage.
+Whether you are interested in history or simply want to learn more about the local way of life, the Algarve will captivate you.
 Explore the history and culture of this magical part of Portugal and go back in time.